martinsgmx/minimal-mistakes/_posts/2018-06-01-arch-arm-xfce4-tigervnc.md

 (4/4) Updating the desktop file MIME type cache...
 ```

-After installation, we need type on terminal: vncserver With that VNC execute for first time and you need put a new password fot VNC connection.
+After installation, we need type on terminal: 'vncserver' That execute VNC for first time and you need put a new password fot VNC connection.
 Also, vncserver create some config files:

 ```bash
 [alarm@192.168.1.XX ~]: vncserver